 What Is Macular Degeneration?
 What to Know About This Sight-Robbing Eye Condition

 Age-related macular degeneration is a leading cause of blindness.
-Learn how to recognize it before you even have symptoms.
+Learn how to recognize it before you even have symptoms plus some vitamins that may help.

 What is macular degeneration?